For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 For tech workers themselves, it all adds up to a lot of uncertainty

-“I think it definitely has an effect on the psyche,” said the Amazon worker, who added that staff was still awaiting to hear whether the reported layoffs were underway and which teams would be affected.
+“I think it definitely has an effect on the psyche,” said the Amazon worker, who added that staff was still waiting to hear whether the reported layoffs were underway and which teams would be affected.

 While total layoff numbers remain small relative to the broader sector, they’ve already been enough to blunt the sense of unstoppable momentum many Seattle tech workers took as a given even a year ago.